oregonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Oregon Civil Court Records Open to the Public?

 As provided by Oregon’s public record laws, civil court records can be made available to interested persons on request.
-However, while the state of Oregon supports the right of the public to access civil court case information, these rights are not absolute.
-Records which are deemed ‘open’ are made accessible to the public with only a few restrictions while those sealed by court order, or deemed confidential may only be made available to selected persons.
+However, while the state of Oregon provides access to most civil court case information, some records may be exempted.
+For instance, records which are deemed ‘open’ are made accessible to the public with only a few restrictions while those sealed by court order, or deemed confidential may only be made available to selected persons.
 Court records or information exempted from public access are indicated in ORS 192.345 and 192.355.
 They are as follows:

 • The personal and contact information of selected persons including assault victims, juveniles, minors, and vulnerable persons